Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Proof that is a sign-reversing involution

 \begin{proof} To prove that $\phi_1(\{A,B\})=\{C,D\}\in S_1-S_2$, we need to show that $\{C,D\}$ has the following two defining characteristics: \begin{enumerate} \item There are two edges out of each node, one in each graph, except for nodes 0, 1, and 2.
 Node 0 has no out-edges in either graph, and nodes 1 and 2 each have a total of one out-edge between the two graphs (if the out-edges for nodes 1 and 2 are in the same graph, we are in $S_1$, and if they are in different graphs, we are in $S_2$). \item Red edges are only in cycles (this includes the forbidden meta-cycle). \end{enumerate}

-We begin with requirement 1.
-Since $\phi_1$ simply moves edges around, and does not add or delete any edges, then since we have started with no edges out of node 0, one edge out of nodes 1 and 2, and two edges out of the rest, we will end with that as well.
+Requirement 2 is already proved by Lemma \ref{inout}.
+Thus we need only show requirement 1.
+Because $\phi_1$ simply moves edges around, and does not add or delete any edges, then since we have started with no edges out of node 0, one edge out of nodes 1 and 2, and two edges out of the rest, we will end with that as well.
 Thus we just need to show that for the two edges out of nodes $3,\dots, n$ in $\{C,D\}$, one is in each graph.
-Since we begin with one edge out of a node $i$ in each graph, we want to show that, if we move one edge out of $i$ from $A$ to $B$, then we must move the other edge out of $i$ from $B$ to $A$.
+Since we begin with one edge out of a node $i$ in each graph, we want to show that, if we move one edge out of $i$ from $F$ to $R$, then we must move the other edge out of $i$ from $R$ to $F$.
 Notice that if both edges out of node $i$ are black, then neither will get moved, so they end as they started with one in each graph.
 If one edge is red and the other is black then, by how we defined moving red meta-edges, if the red edge gets moved, then the black one will as well.
 Finally, suppose that both edges out of $i$ are red.
-Suppose we move the red edge out of $i$ from $B$ to $A$.
-Then we intersect with a red cycle in $A$, so the next step in the crabwalk is to move the red edge out of $i$ from $A$ to $B$, and thus both edges have switched graphs.
-This is the only way to have moved edges out of $i$ when both of the edges are red.

-We now prove requirement 2, that the red edges in $\{C,D\}$ will only be involved in cycles.
-For contradiction, suppose that $j\to k$ is a red meta-edge that is not part of a cycle in $\{C,D\}$.
-That is to say, there is no red edge pointing into $j$ and no red edge pointing out of $k$.

-First let us suppose that $j$ is not $1$ or $2$.
-Then in $\{A,B\}$, since $j$ has a red edge pointing out of it, it must also have a red edge pointing into it.
-In order for the red edge into $j$ and the red edge out of $j$ to be separated, one must have moved and one must not have, so the crabwalk must have switched between dark and light red at $j$.
-Thus $j$ must have a red edge into and out of it in both $A$ and $B$.
-Then in order for there to be no red edge into $j$ at the end, both of the red edges into $j$ must end up in the other graph.
-However, by the definition of the crabwalk, either both red edges into a node move or both do not, i.e. they always end up in different graphs.
-Thus $j$ will end up having a red edge pointing into it.

-Now let us suppose that $k$ is not $1$ or $2$.
-Then similarly to $j$, there must be a red edge into and out of $k$ in both $A$ and $B$.
-In order for there to be no red edge out of $k$ at the end, both of the red edges out of $k$ must end up in the other graph.
-By requirement 1, that is impossible.
-Thus $k$ will end up having a red edge pointing out of it.

-We have just proved that if there is a red meta-edge $j\to k$ that is not part of a cycle in $\{C,D\}$, then $j$ and $k$ must be $1$ or $2$, that is to say $j\to k$ is either $1\to 2$ or $2\to 1$.
-Notice that in $\{A,B\}$, if there is a red edge out of node $1$ and node $2$, then there is exactly one red edge into $1$ and one red edge into $2$.
-Thus if $j\to k$ is $1\to 2$, then the other graph must have a red edge out of $2$.
-However, we've already use the single red edge into $2$ as part of our $1\to 2$ meta-edge, so the other graph must have a meta-edge $2\to k$ where $k\neq 2$.
-But then $k$ must be $1$, so we have a forbidden meta-cycle $1\to 2$ and $2\to 1$.
-If $j\to k$ is $2\to 1$, then by the same argument, the other graph must have a red meta-edge $1\to 2$.
-Thus red edges only end up in cycles or in the forbidden meta-cycle.
+As we saw in the proof of Lemma \ref{inout}, we will end with one red edge out of $i$ in each graph.

 \end{proof}